ImMrMeseeks/64DoomRPG/README.md

 Known Issues:
 Saving currently checks for existing game save blocks with the same ID as toolchain to overwrite and Delete
 Audio noise when nothing played
-Music Load times for music takes a few seconds
+Load times for music takes a few seconds
 Bug with infinite loop on player or monster seq, when time in sequence is near the max returned tick value
 	-Avoid by turning off floors and ceilings

-Oppotunities for improved functionality:
+Opportunities for improved functionality:
 Fix infinite loop bug with time check once ticks overflow
 Use modern toolchain
 Draw floors and ceiling using polygons to improve performance